-The thing that worried me most about visiting Iran beforehand wasn’t my safety, cultural collisions or anything like that.
+The thing that worried me most about visiting Iran on a guided tour wasn’t my safety, cultural collisions or anything like that.
 No, it was the weather.
 Iran is a hot country and the July is one of the hottest months when the temperature can climb up to over 43°C (110°F).

 That being said, the temperature wasn’t as bad as I had worried.
 Yes, it was very hot outside, but it wasn’t too humid.
 And usually it’s the humidity, not the temperature that makes the heat unbearable.
 Shades offered some relief and the buildings were built in a way that it wasn’t uncomfortably hot inside.

-The Persian civilization had learned how to cope with the heat for thousands of years, so many of the local inventions were made just to tackle this problem.
+The Persian civilization had learned how to cope with the heat for millenias, so many of the local inventions were made just to tackle this problem.
 Old buildings had wind towers that would bring cool air to the inside, many houses were built in caves and even the smaller towns had thick-walled buildings constructed just to store ice all around the year.

 The long history of Iran is clearly seen when you look at a list of the most popular sights of the country.
 Mosques, bazaars, ruins, gardens… Various architectural monuments from a time period of thousands of years.
 Iran is the most picturesque country I’ve ever visited, although only few of the sights actually reveal their beauty in pictures.
 The mosques and other structures are just too big to really fit on a single frame.

 Because the sights of Iran are not so well known in other countries, seeing them for the first time can be a positive surprise.
-Still, I have to admit that there isn’t too much variety in the higlights.
+Still, I have to admit that there isn’t too much variety in the higlights of a guided tour of Iran.
 After a few days intense days of traveling, seeing yet another massive mosque didn’t really impress anymore, no matter how great or unique it was supposed to be.